SuperOfficeDocs/superoffice-docs/docs/apps/requirements/marketing.md

 **Location of the app icon and screenshots in an app entry:**

-![Wireframe showing the location of app icon and screenshot images in an app entry][img1]
+![Wireframe showing the location of app icon and screenshot images in an app entry -screenshot][img1]

 We encourage you to include some meaningful screenshots from the application interface.
 These will show in the slider on the application detail page.